 With the project, Flags of Peace, design agency Trapped in Suburbia seeks to answer these questions.
 The project aims to gather a flag design from every nation in the world.
 Through contributions from both established and young talented designers it creates a visual dialogue around peace and its symbolism.
 Together the flags present a global spectrum of ideas on peace, each highlighting particular relationships and views towards the topic.

 Flags of Peace is a work in progress; more flags are still to come.

-The exhibition will present the artworks by Daan Rietbergen (1988) an independent graphic designer and artist based in Utrecht, (NL).
-He is specialized in typography, visual identity and poster design and from 2014 to 2019 he worked as a visual designer at Studio Dumbar, Rotterdam.
-His work is based on grids and systems and in his typographic projects the rules he imposes on himself sometimes outweigh the legibility.
+Daan Rietbergen (1988) is an independent graphic designer specialized in typography and poster design.
+He is based in Utrecht, The Netherlands.
+From 2014 to 2019 he worked as a visual designer at Studio Dumbar.
+His work is based on grids and systems.
+In his typographic projects the rules he imposes on himself sometimes outweigh the legibility.
 He sees letters almost as living characters that form one family, but also have the power to stand on their own.
 His typographic characters often appear in public space where they come to life even more.

 Graphic Days® in collaboration with Graphic Matters and 3sec.gallery presents two series by Daan Rietbergen.
 Twenty-six posters showing the design process of the Nespor font.
 Ten other posters form two words set in the Rosdar font.